hakatashi/hakatashi.js/README.md

 hakatashi.js
 ============

-This is innocent, white, and maybe so harmless utilities, which is just created for me.
-Like...
+This is an innocent library written only for me, which extends native objects like [sugar.js](http://sugarjs.com/), but never in sugar.
+It looks like...

 ```javascript
 > Math.randInt(1, 100)